skyth3r/Skyth3r.github.io/content/archive/akashandmoney/social-scammers/index.md

 images:
     - cover.png
 altText: "banner with a Snapchat styled ghost logo centred on a gradient background where the colours of gradient closely resemble Instagram's brand colours"
+description: "Common scams you'll come across on social media.
+Here's what to watch out for!"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"